airbnb/javascript/README.md

       // increments variable i by one
       i++;

-      // Sets the amount of tentacles on the monster to five for now Monster.setNumberOfTentacles(3);
+      // Sets the number of tentacles on the monster to five for now Monster.setNumberOfTentacles(3);

-      // Moved this here after the miso soup incident Xrvrrzhhkrrkngng.$$(false, 0, null, true, "FALSE", undefined, { causeSystemFailures: 700.0 } );
+      // Moved this here after the miso soup incident Xrvrrzhhkrrkngng.$$(false, 0, null, true, 'FALSE', undefined, { causeSystemFailures: 700.0 } );

     // good